 Jonathan Langford - President

 Jonathan Langford is a lifelong Newport Beach resident, graduating from the University of Southern California with a BS in Business and Real Estate.
-He is a real estate professional in Orange County and formerly served as an advisor to a U.S. Congressman from California in Washington, D.C.
+He is a real estate developer in Southern California and formerly served as advisor to a U.S. Congressman from California in Washington, D.C.
 He also serves as Chapter Advisor and Chairman of the Alumni Advisory Board to the non-profit social service fraternity Pi Kappa Alpha at USC.

 Jean Watt - Vice President